cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 - cropped

 #### Model
 Our custom CNN model with several convolutional, pooling and fully-connected layers performed rather poorly, so the decision was to exercise the pre-trained VGG model.
-The VGG-19 model gave us 94% accuracy result on the validation set and VGG=19_bn outperformed by 1.2%, producing a 95.2% accuracy level.
+The VGG-19 model gave us 94% accuracy result on the test set and VGG=19_bn outperformed by 1.2%, producing a 95.2% accuracy level.

 projects/DC-Box/pytorch/pytorch2onnx.ipynb
 projects/DC-Box/pytorch/Leaf_dataset.ipynb